 A competitor who has a cast or temporary medical appliance or medical taping may shoot while wearing that appliance or taping if, in the opinion of the Match Director, it does not provide artificial support or any special advantage.
 Medical taping in the case of an injury is permitted if it does not provide artificial support, but any medical taping that provides artificial support is prohibited.
-If an athlete has a physical impairment, whether temporary or permanent, that prevents shooting in a position defined by the shooting position rules (Rules 6.1.1, 6.1.2, 6.1.3), he/she may substitute the next more difficult position.
+If an athlete has a physical impairment, whether temporary or permanent, that prevents shooting in a position defined by the shooting position rules (Rules 6.1.1, 6.1.2, 6.1.3), they may substitute the next more difficult position.
 Kneeling may be substituted for prone or standing may be substituted for kneeling.
 Any substitute position must conform to the rules for that position.
 When a substitute position is used, the time limit for the current stage of fire applies, not the time limit for the substitute position.
 The Match Director must approve the substitute position.

-4.0 COMPETITION OFFICIALS AND THEIR DUTIES
+4.0 MATCH OFFICIALS AND THEIR DUTIES

-Competition Officials are responsible for the safe, legal and efficient conduct of competitions.
-Everyone who serves as a Competition Official has specific responsibilities described in this rule.
-Competition Officials must use their best judgment at all times.
-Their behavior and decisions must be characterized by absolute impartiality, courtesy and fairness.
+Match Officials are responsible for the safe, legal, and fair conduct of competitions.
+Everyone who serves as a Match Official has specific responsibilities described in this rule.